Person in a white shirt browses racks of clothing in a store. Photo by Farah from Burst.

 • One is browsing for ideas for a home they haven't purchased yet.

-The first eight signups are leads that could purchase from the company.
+The first eight signups are leads that could realistically purchase from the company.
 The student might never make a purchase, and the person browsing for ideas could purchase in the future, but not right now.
 Of these 10 people, nine are leads who could potentially purchase a product from the company, and the student is a dud.

 So who is your lead?
 Your lead is someone who is interested in buying something from your business.
-Creating a user persona that highlights your customers’ common traits is a great way to help identify your leads.
-Outlining the average age and gender of a customer, their reasons for buying a product from you, and their general demographics can help you qualify leads
+Creating a user persona that highlights your customers' common traits is a great way to help identify your leads.
+Outlining the average age and gender of a customer, their reasons for buying a product from you, and their general demographics can help you qualify leads.

 1. Write Valuable Content